 Admission into dental school is highly competitive.
 Along with undergraduate performance, students are evaluated for their Dental Admissions Test (DAT) scores.
 Students have the opportunity to take this test before graduating college.
 After gaining admission into dental school, students can go on to complete four years of full-time study to earn the Doctor of Dental Surgery or Doctor of Dental Medicine.
 Students typically spend the first two years learning general and dental science in classroom and laboratory settings.
 They may take courses like oral anatomy, histology, and pathology.
 In the final years, dental students participate in clinical practicums, gaining supervised, hands-on experience in dental clinics.

 Some schools offer accelerated programs in which students may earn a bachelor's degree and complete dental school in seven years or less.
 In the first few years of study, students take on a heavy course load in pre-dental topics, such as the natural and physical sciences.
 To move on to the dental education component, students must meet program-specified grade point averages and DAT scores.
 In the final years, students take advanced courses in dentistry to earn dental degrees.

 Dentists may choose to specialize in a particular field of dentistry, such as orthodontics or pediatric dentistry.
-To become a specialist, dentists must complete 2-4 years of postdoctoral education, and they might be required to complete a 2-year residency program in their field of choice.
+To become a specialist, dentists must complete two to four years of postdoctoral education, and they might be required to complete a two-year residency program in their field of choice.
 These professionals also need to earn a specialty license, which could entail passing a state-administered specialty exam.